neoground/neowx-material/README.md

 ## TODO

-- Better graphs (better combination, resolutions, dark mode and so on)
 - Archive
 - Localization support in config
 - Assets cleanup
 - Make CDN optional
 - Translating in more languages
-- Preact app